JetBrains/amper/docs/src/getting-started/tutorial.md

 ```
 </div>

-You also need to add the Amper shell scripts to your root project folder.
+You also need to add the Kargo shell scripts to your root project folder.

-* If you're in IntelliJ IDEA, you can simply use the quick fix in `module.yaml` to "Configure standalone Amper".
+* If you're in IntelliJ IDEA, you can simply use the quick fix in `module.yaml` to "Configure standalone Kargo".
 * If not, follow the [CLI installation instructions](./../cli/index.md#installation) to download them.

 Your project should now look like this: